The BEST Sugar Cookies | with Royal Icing

 Sugar Cookies

-- Add the eggs and vanilla extract and beat to combine.
-Turn the mixer to low speed and gradually add the flour mixture in, and beat until the mixture pulls away from the side of the bowl and turns into a dough.
+- Make The Dough: Add eggs and vanilla extract.
+Mix well.
+Turn the mixer to low and slowly add the flour mixture.
+Mix until it turns into dough.

-- Let sit on baking sheet for 1 minute after removal from oven and then move to complete cooling on wire rack.
-Serve as is or ice as desired.
-Store in an airtight container for up to 1 week.
+- Ice The Cookies: Let the cookies sit on the baking sheet for 1 minute after baking, then move them to a wire rack to cool completely.
+Ice cookies as desired.
+Keep them in an airtight container for up to 1 week.

 Royal Icing